REFUGEE.ATHLETE.SCHOLAR

 Using her expertise in sport and scholarship, she conducts sport diplomacy/conflict resolution workshops for cross-sectional audiences within and outside the United States, and specifically with marginalized groups such as immigrants and women and girls.
 Her initiatives include partners such as United States Institute of Peace (USIP), United States Department of State (USDOS), the President’s Council on Fitness, Sports & Nutrition (PCFSN), philanthropic figures, and non-governmental organizations.

-In her efforts to pay it forward, Soolmaz serves as an Athlete Ambassador for the American Amateur Karate Federation (AAKF) and Shirzanan (SHEER’zah-non).
+In her efforts to pay it forward, Soolmaz serves as an Athlete Ambassador for the American Amateur Karate Federation (AAKF).
 Alongside the AAKF, Soolmaz increases public awareness of Traditional Karate in school systems and in immigrant communities through her speaking engagements and class instruction.
-As an Athlete Ambassador and Board of Advisory member at Shirzanan, she promotes equality for women in sport through sharing her story at lectures/events, contributing op-eds as well as her expertise of the Middle East, sport, and conflict resolution.
+As an Athlete Ambassador, she promotes equality for women in sport through sharing her story at lectures/events, contributing op-eds as well as her expertise of the Middle East, sport, and conflict resolution.

 ATHLETE

-Soolmaz is an 12-time US National Champion, World Champion, and USA team member in Traditional Karate and serves as an Athlete Ambassador for the American Amateur Karate Federation (AAKF) and Shirzanan where she promotes equality for women in sport.
+Soolmaz is a 3x World and 15x US National Champion in Traditional Karate and serves as an Athlete Ambassador for the American Amateur Karate Federation (AAKF) where she promotes equality for women in sport.

 LEARN HOW YOU CAN WORK WITH SOOLMAZ